markkamau1/bitcoin-ux-africa/blog/posts/why-bitcoin-ux-infrastructure-matters.md

             <h3>Social Impact</h3>

-            <p>If Bitcoin captures just 10% of Africa's $95B remittance market, that's $8 billion saved in fees annually — money staying in African communities rather than going to intermediaries.
+            <p>If Bitcoin captures just 10% of Africa's $95B remittance market, that's $8 billion saved in fees annually, staying in African communities rather than going to intermediaries.
 Bitcoin provides inflation-resistant savings for millions facing currency devaluation.
 Access to the global Bitcoin economy enables entrepreneurship, freelancing, and cross-border commerce.
 Self-custody gives individuals real control over their wealth.
 None of this happens at scale if the UX remains broken.</p>

             <h2>Addressing Common Objections</h2>

             <h3>"Can't individual companies just do good UX?"</h3>

             <p>They could, but most don't, because most Bitcoin startups lack UX expertise and the budget for proper research.
 Even well-funded companies waste resources duplicating each other's work.
 Individual companies optimize for their own product, not ecosystem-wide patterns.
-African-specific expertise is scarce — shared infrastructure multiplies limited talent.
+African-specific expertise is scarce.
+Shared infrastructure multiplies limited talent.
 Every other mature technology ecosystem has this kind of shared foundation.
 Bitcoin UX shouldn't be different.</p>

             <h3>"Won't companies just ignore open-source design patterns?"</h3>